TPD Claim Traps

 You are right to be concerned

-We first need to define TPD and expunge the myth that total and permanent disability means you must have catastrophic disablement to make a successful claim.
-That is simply not the case, and insurers will try to trick you into feeling guilty and that you just are not disabled enough.
+We first need to understand the TPD definitions (which can cover a range of conditions, see some of the most common TPD claims) and expunge the myth that total and permanent disability means you must have catastrophic disablement to make a successful claim.
+That is simply not the case, and insurers may try to make you feel that you just are not disabled enough.
+It’s about proving your incapacity to perform your previous work, or any work for which you have transferable skills, based on your specific circumstances.

 Don’t fall for that old chestnut.